-How A Maritime Lawyer is Different Than Other Lawyers?
+How is A Maritime Lawyer Different Than Other Lawyers?

 If you’re a seaman and have been injured on the job, it’s important to know that there are a specific set of laws and regulations regarding disability benefits that only apply to the maritime industry.
-Injured seamen usually aren’t covered under the typical worker’s compensation that most other employees receive in the event of an injury, and in turn need an attorney who is experienced in handling cases that involve the Jones Act and general maritime law.
+Injured seamen usually aren’t covered under the typical worker’s compensation that most other employees receive in the event of an injury, and in turn, need an attorney who is experienced in handling cases that involve the Jones Act and general maritime law.

 Maritime law is extremely complex and in many instances, seamen are either unsure what they qualify for or sign paperwork that settles their case before they’ve received the benefits they’re entitled to.
 In other instances, insurance companies and employers may deny workers their compensation and benefits even though they clearly qualify.
 A Maritime lawyer will ensure that the seaman’s rights are protected.

 The majority of maritime lawsuits involve injuries sustained while on the job, whether it be because of an unseaworthy vessel, improper training, and numerous other negligent acts by employers and/or vessel owners that led to accidents and harm.
 Since land-based regulations don’t apply to those who work on water, federal law covers these types of accidents under general maritime law and the Jones Act.

 Maritime workers also qualify for “maintenance and cure” when injured on the job, and much like state worker’s compensation, maintenance and cure benefits should be provided regardless of how the injury happened or who was at fault.
 Yet, a good majority of cases in which seamen are injured are a result of negligence on behalf of another party, and in these cases, the Jones Act protects workers and can provide damages for:

 - Disfigurement (if applicable)

 - Medical costs and expenses